 The Corps, in collaboration with the Federal Emergency Management Agency (FEMA), is developing a strategy for communication of our ongoing activities and identification of the benefits, risks and flood risk management measures on levee systems in our portfolio.
 The Corps is completing screening level assessments to understand the risks associated with each levee system, which will be utilized to inform the communication effort.

 For levee systems with complex issues, project sponsors can maintain eligibility through the Corps system-wide improvement framework (SWIF) process while implementing improvements to the levee system.
-The project sponsors for the Burlington to Minot and Minot levee systems (eight systems total) have an approved SWIF and Section 408 plan.
-The city of Minot has been submitting progress reports on remediation activities that are monitored by the Corps.
+The project sponsors for the Burlington to Minot and Minot levee systems (eight systems total) have an approved SWIF and Section 408 plan (that is revisited every two years and reapproved).
+The sponsor has been submitting progress reports on remediation activities that are monitored by the Corps.

 Levee Systems in St. Paul District Portfolio